 When looking for salvage motorcycles, it is best to begin by looking at who owns motorcycles.
 Many private companies, government institutions, and individuals own bikes.
 Some of these, when involved in accidents and considered salvage, are taken by insurance companies after they are replaced.

-Fortunately, there are several websites where you can easily get salvage motorcycles.
+Fortunately, there are several websites where you can easily get salvage motorcycles with salvage cert.
 Some of the places where you can find salvage motorcycles include:

 Some motorcycle owners prefer to sell their damaged motorcycles themselves in a bid to make more from the sale, instead of involving third-party sellers like auction sites.
 The challenge private sellers face is finding buyers quickly.
 Most use online platforms, but sometimes it is difficult to separate serious buyers from jokers and scammers.